 Originally, I was going to write don’t worry about wet weather gear, but the drought finally broke here earlier this morning and it’s bucketing down – so an umbrella or really really really light poncho may be a good option if you’re coming in the wet season (Mid October – March)

-I feel this may be an ongoing list, especially as we enter back into summer but absolutely the above items are essentials on visiting the top end.
+So that's a wrap up on my Darwin travel essentials!
+I feel this may be an ongoing list, especially as we enter back into summer but absolutely the above items are essentials on visiting the Top End.
 Have you visited up here before?
 What other things would you recommend?